Paper airplane icon

 Renting a Car and Driving from Milan to Lake Como:

-Renting a car is an ideal way to get to from Milan to Como especially if you plan on exploring the lake and Northern Italy in more depth.
-Having your own transport means you can take the scenic route towards the lake as well as seeing many more of the towns and villages along its banks especially those that aren’t easily reachable on the train and see much more in a day than by using public transport.
+Renting a car is an ideal way to get from Milan to Como especially if you plan on exploring the lake and Northern Italy in more depth.
+Having your own transport means you can take the scenic route towards the lake as well as see many more of the towns and villages along its banks, especially those that aren’t easily reachable on the train and see much more in a day than by using public transport.
 If you are renting you might also want to consider renting for a few days and spending that time navigating much of the lake or carrying on up into the Dolomites.
-It seems like a shame just just do the Milan to Lake Como drive and then hand the car back!

 It is also possible to rent from the airports, if you’re wondering which airport for Lake Como then that would be Malpensa.
 Driving from any Milan airport to Lake Como is pretty simple and easy.